scullyio/scully/README.md

 When your app is pre-rendered, users no longer wait until all the JavaScript has downloaded, parsed and executed before they can see and interact with your website.
 They can immediately begin to see and interact with the page.
-When your page is IMMEDIATELY available, you will have less abandoned sessions and a much higher conversion rate on our website.
+When your page is IMMEDIATELY available, you will have less abandoned sessions and a much higher conversion rate on your website.

-This also means that may not need to ship your backend to production.
+This also means that you may not need to ship your backend to production.
 Because the view is pre-rendered and the data is fetched at build time, all views that can run without the backend in prod CAN run without the backend in prod.
-The security an cost implications to that fact can be mind blowing when you think about them.
+The security and cost implications to that fact can be mind blowing when you think about them.

 For those wanting to know more about this process, please read the [Getting Started](docs/getting-started.md) guide.
 For those who want to know more about the theory behind pre-rendering JavaScript SPAs, our friends at [Netlify](https://netlify.com)